domsson/tabs.js/README.md

 		<li><a href="#chapter3">Chapter 3</a></li>
 	</ul>

+## Usage

+**Note**: Please remember to minify `tabs.js` in production as there are many KB of comments in there.

-Then, you need to create a `Tabs` instance once the DOM has loaded:
+Create a `Tabs` instance once the DOM has loaded.
+For example:

     <script>
 		function setupTabs() {